bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 # state of &lt;service&gt; : string

 Returns one of Continuing, Pausing, Paused, Running, Starting, Stopping, Stopped, Unknown.
 The service name must be passed between double quotes (e.g. "BESClient").
 On Debian, Raspbian, Ubuntu, AIX, HP-UX and Solaris, the inspector only works for BigFix services.
-The BigFix service names are: BESClient, BESFillDB, BESGatherDB, BESPluginPortal, BESRelay, BESRootServer, BESWebReportsServer and BESWebUI.
+The BigFix service names are: BESClient, BESExplorer, BESFillDB, BESGatherDB, BESPluginPortal, BESRelay, BESRootServer, BESWebReportsServer and BESWebUI.

 # version of &lt;service&gt; : version

 This inspector takes the specified service property and retrieves its version (file version).
 The service name must be passed between double quotes (e.g. "BESClient").
 On Debian, Raspbian, Ubuntu, AIX, HP-UX and Solaris, the inspector only works for BigFix services.
-The BigFix service names are: BESClient, BESFillDB, BESGatherDB, BESPluginPortal, BESRelay, BESRootServer, BESWebReportsServer and BESWebUI.
+The BigFix service names are: BESClient, BESExplorer, BESFillDB, BESGatherDB, BESPluginPortal, BESRelay, BESRootServer, BESWebReportsServer and BESWebUI.

 # win32 exit code of &lt;service&gt; : integer